hansroh/skitai/README.rst

 But both are not called by request, you CAN'T use request related objects like was.request, was.cookie etc. And SHOULD use callback because these are executed within Main thread.

-These methods will be called  by this order,

-- startup (wac): when app imported on skitai server started
-- mounted (was): called first with was (instance of wac)
-- loop whenever app is reloaded,

-  - reload (wac): when app.use_reloader is True and app is reloaded
-  - mounted (was): called first with was (instance of wac)

-- umount (was): called last with was (instance of wac)
-- shutdown (wac): when skitai server enter shutdown process

 CORS (Cross Origin Resource Sharing) and Preflight
 -----------------------------------------------------